-Jacksonville Premise Liability Attorney
+Jacksonville Premises Liability Attorney

-Premise liability is a section of tort law that covers whether the controller of a building or property is legally liable for an injury that occurred to a visitor while on the premises.
-As an experienced Jacksonville premise liability lawyer will tell you, the controller of the premises who is legally responsible for its maintenance can be the owner, tenant, occupier or manager.
+Premises liability is a section of tort law that covers whether the controller of a building or property is legally liable for an injury that occurred to a visitor while on the premises.
+As an experienced Jacksonville premises liability lawyer will tell you, the controller of the premises who is legally responsible for its maintenance can be the owner, tenant, occupier or manager.
 A visitor to the premises can be an invitee, licensee or a trespasser.

 If you sustain an injury while on another person’s property, your status as an invitee, licensee or a trespasser is the most important aspect in determining the liability of the controller.
-Premise liability law can be complicated.
+Premises liability law can be complicated.
 If you are in need of Jacksonville premises liability attorneys contact our Jacksonville Beach personal injury attorney today.